 1755 The Lisbon Earthquake TV - Niall Ferguson TV - Cliff Richard - Lord Byron -

-70,917.
-The city of Lisbon 1st November 1755 – All Saints Day.
-One of the most important days in the Christian calendar.
-The date of one of the greatest disasters of modern times.
-Sixty thousand people will die in a single day.
-Scientists are still trying to pinpoint the source of that quake.
-Today the ocean threatens Europe with another huge disaster.
-An earthquake followed by a tsunami – the ultimate combination striking with the speed and power that astonishes even the experts.
-(Earthquake & Portugal & Tsunami & Disaster) 1755 The Lisbon Earthquake, Youtube 49.59
+The city of Lisbon on 1st November 1755 – All Saints Day.
+It’s one of the most important days in the Christian calendar.
+And the date of one of the greatest disasters in modern times.
+Sixty thousand people will die in one day alone.
+1755 The Lisbon Earthquake

-70,918.
 Three continental plates converge here.
 Seismically this is a very active area ...
-And Europe is especially vulnerable.
-(Earthquake & Portugal & Tsunami & Disaster) ibid.
+Few realise how vulnerable Europe is. ibid.

-70,919.
 In the city the houses start to shake.
-People described a trembling as if a heavy coach were driving by outside.
-They do nothing and lose valuable time, but no-one can know what these signs mean.
-There hasn’t been a serious earthquake for 150 years.
+People described a trembling as if a heavy coach were riding by outside.
+They do nothing and lose valuable time ...
 Somewhere to the south-west two continental plates suddenly shift with explosive power.
-Within two minutes the shock-waves reach the capital.
+Within two minutes the shockwaves reach the capital.
 At 9.40 a.m. every church bell in the city begins to ring on its own.
-Then the sky falls in.
-(Earthquake & Portugal & Tsunami & Disaster) ibid.
+Then the sky falls in. ibid.

-61,477.
 By 1506 the Portuguese had a near monopoly on shipping along the east African coast.
-(Civilisation & Portugal) Niall Ferguson, Civilisation: Is the West History?
-I Competition 2011
+Niall Ferguson, Civilisation: Is the West History?
+I: Competition, Channel 4 2011

 What Heaven hath done for this delicious land!
 Lord Byron, Childe Harold’s Pilgrimage I:15